RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams

 \section{Question and Answer Samples}

-This section highlights key examples of observed failure modes in strategy 1 (base LLM output) and their successful mitigation by strategy 4.
-Each example demonstrates a specific challenge in legal question-answering for LLMs and how a refined approach (strategy 4) can address these issues.
+This section highlights key examples of observed failure modes in strategy (1) (base LLM output) and their successful mitigation by strategy (4).
+Each example demonstrates a specific challenge in legal question-answering for LLMs and shows how a refined approach (i.e., strategy (4)) can address it.
 Check the comments for every question for our observations.

-\textbf{Difficult Questions:} These examples illustrate strategy 1's difficulty in discerning subtle nuances or misleading elements within questions or options, leading to incorrect or incomplete answers.
-Strategy 4 consistently provides more precise and legally accurate responses.
+\textbf{Difficult Questions:} These examples illustrate the difficulty of strategy (1) in discerning subtle nuances or misleading elements in questions or options, which can lead to incorrect or incomplete answers.
+Strategy (4) consistently provides more precise and legally accurate responses.